Theme

 Theme Collage

-On an 8 1⁄2 by 11 inch piece of white paper, create a collage that visually demonstrates a theme (e.g. friendship, betrayal, love, etc.) from the novel.
+On an 8 1⁄2 by 11 inch piece of white paper, create a collage that visually demonstrates a theme (e.g. friendship, betrayal, love, etc.) from the novel.-

-• Write your theme at the top of the paper.
+Write your theme at the top of the paper.

-• Fill the paper with images that you feel capture your theme.
+Fill the paper with images that you feel capture your theme.

-• The page should be completely filled with images.
-The paper should not show through at all except for where you wrote your theme.
+The page should be completely filled with images.
+The paper should not show

-• BE CREATIVE!!
+BE CREATIVE!!

-• On the back of your collage, please include a 50-75 word explanation for your collage.
-This explanation should defend/ explain the images you chose.
-These explanations should be thorough and polished.
+On the back of your collage, please include a 50-75 word explanation for your

 No comments: